htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

     Note that the user condor must not be an account into which a person can log in.
-If a person can log in as user condor, it permits a major security breach, in that the user condor could submit jobs that run as any other user, providing complete access to the user’s data by the jobs.
+If a person can log in as user condor, it permits a major security breach, in that the user condor could submit jobs that run as any other user, providing complete access to the user's data by the jobs.
 A standard way of not allowing log in to an account on Unix platforms is to enter an invalid shell in the password file.